TomShacham/http4js/README.md

 #### To do

-- client catching errors and supporting all methods
 - chaining and nesting filters
-- uri has path and host and protocol and scheme and authority
+- pull out in mem -> wire connectors. bit messy with request and uri and client and routinghttphandler!